icon-project/icon-service/INSTALL.md

 Required libraries or services that are to be working with ICON Service

-* [LevelDB](https://github.com/google/leveldb): Key/Value DB used for saving blockchain data
+* [LevelDB](https://github.com/google/leveldb): Key/Value DB for saving blockchain data
-* [libsecp256k](https://github.com/bitcoin-core/secp256k1): ECDSA based signing/verification library
+* [libsecp256k](https://github.com/bitcoin-core/secp256k1): ECDSA-based signing/verification library
 * [RabbitMQ](https://www.rabbitmq.com/)
   * The most popular open source message broker
-  * Used for components such as loopchain, iconservice and iconrpcserver to communicate with each other.
+  * Used for message communication among components such as loopchain, iconservice and iconrpcserver

 ## Packages

-ICON node consists of 5 packages.
+ICON node consists of the following 5 packages.

 ### iconcommons